Sylow branching trees for symmetric groups: Applications future directions

 \subsection{Acknowledgements}

-The first author is funded by the Italian national project PRIN 2022 \textit{Group Theory and Applications 2022PSTWLB} and, as a member of the GNSAGA, he is grateful for the support of the {\em Istituto Nazionale di Alta Matematica}.
+We are grateful to the referees whose comments and suggestions were very helpful and greatly improved our article.
+The first author is funded by the European Union – Next Generation EU, M4C1, CUP B53D23009410006, and PRIN 2022 - 2022PSTWLB \textit{Group Theory and Applications}.
+As a member of the GNSAGA, he is grateful for the support of the {\em Istituto Nazionale di Alta Matematica}.
 The second author was supported by Emmanuel College, Cambridge, and also thanks the Algebra Research Group at Universit\`a degli Studi di Firenze for their hospitality during research visits where part of this work was done.
 This material is based upon work supported by the National Science Foundation under Grant No.~DMS-1928930, while the first author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during Summer 2023.